juliaguida/oystercard/makersbnb/README.md

 2. You'll get into your teams and run through the [project setup](#project-setup).

-3. We'll gather back in 15 minutes for a quick Q&A.
+3. We'll gather back in some time for a quick Q&A this morning.

 4. You'll build Airbnb!